rjcobain/ripgrep/VSCODE_BUILD.md

 Nothing special.

 ### Windows
-We need to ship a 32-bit binary for Windows, but Rust will probably be set up for 64-bit mode by default.
+We need to build both 32 and 64-bit for Windows.
 It also needs to be statically compiled so that it will run on machines that don't have the Visual C++ Runtime installed.

 - You probably have `rustup` installed and on your path.
 If not, [install it](https://www.rustup.rs/).
 - Run `rustup target add i686-pc-windows-msvc` to install the 32 bit toolchain
 - Run `$env:RUSTFLAGS='-C target-feature=+crt-static -Z unstable-options'`
+- Run `cargo build --release --target=i686-pc-windows-msvc` to build 32-bit
-- Run `cargo build --release --target=i686-pc-windows-msvc`, which will drop its binary at `./target/i686-pc-windows-msvc/release/rg`.
+- Run `cargo build --release --target=x86_64-pc-windows-msvc` to build 64-bit
 - Done!

 ### Linux